 This quote is a good way of understanding and remembering the principle being taught in this passage.
-There should be no prolonging of problems that need resolution, no brooding or nursing of a hurt.
+There should be no prolonging of problems that need resolution and no brooding or nursing of a hurt.
 Anger, be it just or unjust, should be dealt with immediately.

-Having stated that, a prompt seeking of resolution doesn’t mean one will always work out the problems related to his anger even though Romans 12:18 commands believers, If possible, so far as it depends on you, be at peace with all men, peace with others nonetheless remains dependent on the other party’s attitudes of pride versus humility and other factors.
+Having stated that, a prompt seeking of resolution doesn’t mean a person will always work out the problems related to his anger, even though Romans 12:18 commands believers, If possible, so far as it depends on you, be at peace with all men.
+Nonetheless, peace with others remains dependent on the other party’s attitudes of pride versus humility and other factors.
 For instance, does the other party desire to continue to cover up his activity, or does he desire to come clean and be transparent?
-The point is this: . . . so far as it depends on you . . . do not let the sun go down on your anger.
-We all know that reconciliation is a two-way street; don’t allow bad anger to set-up and jell in your heart.
+The point is this: so far as it depends on you…do not let the sun go down on your anger.
+We all know that reconciliation is a two-way street; don’t allow bad anger to set up and jell in your heart.

 V. THE SECURING OF ANGER